A brief look at how Quatre and Trowa are doing a month after the end of the curse.

 “In scheduled meetings,” was Trowa’s solemn elaboration on this formal-sounding idea, “where hopefully I’m allowed to make suggestions as well.”

 “Of course you are!”
-Clearly Quatre was simultaneously embarrassed still that he’d been called out on having an active list of ways to improve Trowa and their relationship, and appalled at the suggestion that Trowa might not be allowed to contribute.
+Quatre seemed simultaneously embarrassed that he’d been called out on having an active list of ways to improve Trowa and their relationship, and appalled at the suggestion Trowa might not be allowed to contribute.

 “Then how about ‘Have Trowa say he loves me twice in one day?'”